 familiar in social networks.
 When a user searches a feasible restaurant considering the location, the results should have with the nearest geographic locations.
 The result will be more effective when the geographical location details and social networks joined together.
 The social relationships and their ratings can be used for service recommendation.
 In this paper we reviewed some related works, and define the demerits and usage of those techniques.
 Additionally the common challenges and issues in the location based service recommendation; recommender system and service exploring process are studied.

 To support location prediction and services recommendation based on the semantic trajectories of mobile users, this propose a novel location prediction and services recommendation framework, to evaluate the next location of a user’s movement.
-The framework consists of two major process: In the offline mining process, this adopts the notion of stay locations to represent the users’ movement behavior.
+The framework consists of two major process: (i) offline mining process, and (ii) on-line location prediction and services recommendation process.
+In the offline mining process, this adopts the notion of stay locations to represent the users’ movement behavior.
 To extract the semantic feature from individual user’s movement behavior, this mine the semantic trajectory patterns for each individual user.
 Moreover, this form user clusters based on the notion of semantic trajectory similar to this proposed.
 Furthermore, this mine the frequent trajectory patterns of users in the same cluster based on their geographic features.
 Besides, this adopt high service usage time mining algorithm to discover high service usage time services of each location.
 In the on-line location prediction and services recommendation process, based on these semantic and geographic patterns, this develop a novel location-based service rating prediction and services recommendation technique to predict a mobile user’s next location

 · This work presents a new location aided service discovery (LASD) for efficiently identify, and recommend services based on the high rating and frequency in large outsourced spatial databases.